owntracks/recorder/README.md

 `--quiet` disables printing of messages to stdout.

-`--initialize` creates the a structure within the storage directory and initializes the LMDB database.
+`--initialize` creates the structure within the storage directory and initializes the LMDB database.
 It is safe to use this even if such a database exists -- the database is not wiped.
 After initialization, Recorder exits.

 `--label` specifies a label (default: "Recorder") to be shown in the WebSocket live map.